pikatchu/closedsource/book/0130-factions.md

 "So... we write to it just like any other memory address?"
 Jasmina asked.

-"That’s right," Elias confirmed.
+"That's right," Elias confirmed.
 "In our emulator, the screen starts at memory address 232.
 If we store a number there, it will appear on the screen as a character."

 Leo raised an eyebrow.
 "So if I write the number for 'H' at address 232, the screen will show an H?"

 "Exactly," Brielle said.
-"And that’s how we’ll print our stored text to the screen—by reading each letter from memory and writing it to the screen address, one by one."
+"And that's how we'll print our stored text to the screen—by reading each letter from memory and writing it to the screen address, one by one."

 She then pulled up the full program:
 <a href="http://closedsourcebook.com/asm_string.html">http://closedsourcebook.com/asm_string.html</a>.

 Elias pointed at `MOV B, hello`.
 "This line assigns B to the memory location where we stored our text.
-From this point on, B is like a bookmark—it keeps track of which letter we’re currently reading."
+From this point on, B is like a bookmark—it keeps track of which letter we're currently reading."

 Jasmina followed the loop carefully.
 "So it prints the letter, moves to the next, and repeats until it finds the `0`?"

 "Exactly," Brielle confirmed.
 "This is how computers handle text.
 By storing characters as numbers, reading them one by one, and writing them to the screen."

 Leo leaned forward.
-"So if I wanted to print my name, I’d just replace 'Hello' with 'Leo'?"
+"So if I wanted to print my name, I'd just replace 'Hello' with 'Leo'?"

-"That’s right," Elias said.
+"That's right," Elias said.
 "Try it out."

 Jasmina and Leo exchanged a glance—excited to see the program in action.